lambdaclass/concrete/ROADMAP.md

 (`examples/compiler_pipeline_probe/`) is part of the closed-Phase-4 deferred tail (now tracked across Phases 10/14/19); Phase 8 carries the later `examples/credibility_slice/packet_window/` replayable flagship.

+The next three verdict-deciding risks get early, narrow probes rather than waiting for their full later phases:

+1. **External credibility:** `diff-caps` is the first external-facing evidence artifact.
+It lives in Phase 6B under `CapabilityJudgment`, but it is the early proof that Concrete can answer a useful review question ("what new authority does this change grant?") with a deterministic replayable artifact.
+   It depends on the capability manifest and determinism gate; it does not wait for the full Phase 18 package-evidence story.
+2. **Proof cost:** Phase 9 begins with proof-effort telemetry before investing in automation.
+The first flagship/proof-cost table is the early measurement of whether evidence-carrying source is affordable; if manual proof authoring is too expensive, the LLM-guided synthesis/review loop is measured next before the project assumes proof authoring will scale.
+3. **Backend soundness:** Phase 15's translation-validation item starts with a narrow `ValidatedSSA -> BackendIR -> ValidatedBackendIR` subset as soon as SSA/backend facts are stable enough.
+This is the early check for the central backend trust risk: source/Core facts are not native-code evidence unless the backend boundary is either validated or explicitly trusted.

 Every phase must leave behind checked evidence that it works.
 A phase item is not complete because code exists; it is complete when the behavior has positive